This information explains how to use sunscreen correctly.

 Who needs sunscreen?

-Everyone, especially if you have a fair skin tone and burn when you’re in the sun.Back to top
+Everyone should use sunscreen, especially if you have a fair skin tone and burn when you’re in the sun.Back to top

 When should I use sunscreen?

-What is the correct way to put on sunscreen?
+What’s the correct way to put on sunscreen?

-Apply sunscreen 20 minutes before going outside.
+Put sunscreen on 20 minutes before going outside.

-- Wait for it to absorb.
+- Wait a few minutes for it to absorb.

 - Then, apply another thin layer on your skin.